ZhiangChen/virtual_shake_robot_pybullet/README.md

 ## Main Output: `.npy` File

-Regardless of the selected control mode or simulation type, the main output of the Virtual Shake Robot (VSR) simulations is an `.npy` file that records the detailed trajectory data.
-This file provides crucial insights into the dynamics of the Precariously Balanced Rock (PBR) during the simulation.
+Regardless of the selected control mode or simulation type, the main output of the VSR simulations is an `.npy` file that records the detailed trajectory data.
+This file provides crucial insights into the dynamics of the PBR during the simulation.

 ### Content:
 The `.npy` file captures two key aspects of the simulation: